 Why do we need CASA?
 Why don’t the grandparents or other family members just step in?

 Connecting the child with a safe place to live next requires immense effort, investigation and knowledge of the legal process.
 There are courageous single parents, grandparents, aunts and uncles who are doing all they can to love the children left behind by irresponsible, ill-equipped, and/or incapable parents.
 CASA is called by the court for children who are not being helped by a strong extended family.
 If the child has such a capable extended family, CASA may not be needed.
 Our advocates thoroughly explore safe and permanent placement options and recommend what is best for the child.
 For the children, CASA is often the only way they will get to a safe home.

 How does CASA do the job of advocating?

-Genesee County CASA currently has 1 advocate supervisor on staff responsible for overseeing the work of our volunteer advocates.
+Genesee County CASA currently has one advocate supervisor on staff responsible for overseeing the work of our volunteer advocates.
 A trained volunteer is assigned to each case.
 A volunteer typically handles one case at a time but cases may overlap for a short period.
 At the end of the case, the child is placed into a home.
 A typical case will take 10-12 months to completion, but can take longer in some instances.
 We ask for a one-year commitment from our volunteers because it is critical that the same volunteer advocates for the child throughout the case.

-How is CASA different from the guardian ad litem?
+How is CASA different from the Guardian Ad Litem?

 Why isn’t CASA taking all of the case referrals that are made by the juvenile court?